servactory/featury/README.md

 #### Basic class for your features

 For instance, assume that you are utilizing Flipper for managing features.
-In such scenario, the base class could potentially be structured as follows:
+In such a scenario, the base class could potentially be structured as follows:

 ```ruby
 class ApplicationFeature < Featury::Base